SHG Home Energy Advice leaflet

 Support that is available for your Household Energy costs:

-The Warm Home Discount is a one-off £150 discount applied to your electricity bill or prepayment meter between early October 2023 and 31st March 2024.
+The Warm Home Discount is a one-off £150 discount applied to your electricity bill or prepayment meter between early October and March each year.
 You will qualify automatically if you are either:

 - In receipt of Guaranteed Pension Credit (otherwise known as the ‘Core Group’)